ANDREWAHN-UK/MS-one-more-turn/README.md

 I also had some issues with gaps appearing between images, with white space showing, which was not wanted.
 I solved this by using "no gutters" when constructing the rows and columns.

+Lastly, the images in the review pages were not displaying correctly on Tablets, namely the Kndle HDX and Ipad, but not the Ipad Pro.
+Experimenting revealed that "col-md-6" was cvausing images to take up only half the row, so removing it fixed this issue.

 8. Deployment:
 ________________________________________